Deeplodocus/deeplodocus/docs/index.md

 From our experience, the deep learning projects need being more structured in order to be scaled and gain efficiency in the implementation.

 Deeplodocus offers a common structure similar to a web framework which allows everyone to create a project with a minimum amount of code while still being able to keep the flexibility of the backend implementation.

+## Getting Started

+If you want to start using Deeplodocus, we recommend you having a look at our [Getting Started page](deeplodocus.org/master/en/getting_started).